The 13 Best Ways to Utilize Chili Peppers

 In this post, you will learn what to do with chili peppers!
 For many chili growers, it’s the end of the season!
 And I don’t know about you, but I’ve been rather successful growing my peppers indoors!

-Yes, the season is over, and for many, it ended one month or two ago.
-For me, it is soon over but I keep picking one or two peppers out of a few of my plants.
+Yes, the season is over; for many, it ended one month or two ago.
+It is soon over for me, but I keep picking one or two peppers out of a few of my plants.

 What to Do with Hot Peppers